Kukuster/SumStatsRehab/README.md

-### TODO:
+### BACKLOG
  - add requirements.txt and things to easily recreate the environment
  - improve interface.
-Use argparse or something like that for convenient CLI arguments
+Use argparse or something like that for convenient CLI arguments.
+Add commands for preprocessing dbSNP, and separate commands: `diagnose` and `sort`.
- - add conditional statements that will check cases when all entries in particular columns are missing.
-If vital columns are missing for restoring something, don't attempt to restore it and provide a warning message
- - add resolvers for Chr&BP, alleles, and MAF
+ - add a resolver for MAF, and a liftover resolver (from build 37 to build 38)
- - improve comments in `lib/loop_fix.py`
+ - a config file has to be generated with all the names of the intermediary files (or does it).
+This will improve refactoring into the actual pipeline.
+ - (maybe) improve restoring alleles by adding checks for exact match of flipped alleles, if other checks didn't help.
+This requires having all SNPs for a particular ChrBP in the memory, and is relevant only for restoring alleles by looping through file sorted by Chr and BP.
+ - add ability to specify additional columns from the GWAS SS file that user wants to include in the end file.
+This would be an array in the the json config file for the input GWAS SS file.